g-bolmida/georgebolmida.com/content/about.md

 {{< figure src="/images/george_profile.jpg" height="50%" width="50%" >}}

 Hello, I'm George Bolmida!
-I am very dedicated to the pursuit of knowledge and to the field of computer science.
-I am a very quick learner and a strong communicator.
+I am dedicated to the pursuit of knowledge and to the field of computer science.
+I am a quick learner and a strong communicator.

 I really enjoy tackling tough problems head on and working to optimize and improve workflows for teams and organizations.

-I have strong strong experience with Kubernetes, AWS, and Cybersecurity.
+I have strong experience with Kubernetes, AWS, and Cybersecurity.

 I am a Certified Kubernetes Administrator, Certified AWS Solutions Architect Associate, and have my CompTIA Security+ Certificate.